Viola (plant): Birth

 Violet is the traditional birth flower for February in English tradition.

 Geographical territories

-In the United States, the common blue violet Viola sororia is the state flower of Illinois, Rhode Island, New Jersey and Wisconsin, In Canada, the Viola cucullata is the provincial flower of New Brunswick adopted in 1936 In the United Kingdom, Viola riviniana is the county flower of Lincolnshire.
+In the United States, the common blue violet Viola sororia is the state flower of Illinois, Rhode Island, New Jersey and Wisconsin.
+In Canada, the Viola cucullata is the provincial flower of New Brunswick, adopted in 1936.
+In the United Kingdom, Viola riviniana is the county flower of Lincolnshire.

 Lesbian and bisexual culture

-Violets became symbolically associated with love between women.
+Violets became symbolically associated with romantic love between women.
 This connection originates from fragments of a poem by Sappho about a lost love, in which she describes her as "Close by my side you put around yourself [many wreaths] of violets and roses."
 In another poem, Sappho describes her lost love as wearing "violet tiaras, braided rosebuds, dill and crocus twined around" her neck.
 In 1926, one of the first plays to involve a lesbian relationship, La Prisonnière by Édouard Bourdet, used a bouquet of violets to signify lesbian love.